 Parents - Parents are not permitted to park in the area reserved for staff or in the bus bay.
 Please use the visitor's car park when you have an appointment at the school.
-Please do not drop or pick up your child on school grounds.
-We suggest parents drop off and pick up students at Hazletts oval.
+Parents are not permitted to drive onto school grounds to drop off or pick up their child, unless they are being picked up from sick bay or there is an extenuating circumstance.